salaheddin-darwish/salaheddin-darwish.github.io/README.md

 # Professional Activities and Membership
 - **Program Committee for ICTH 2019 and ICTH 2020**
-- **Reviewer for Journal of Theoretical and Applied Electronic Commerce Research**

 - **IEEE, IEEE Communications Society and IEEE Computer Society Member**
 - **Associate Fellowship in Higher Education (AFHEA), Higher Education Academy**